Institutional Review Board

 Membership of the IRB

 Those who agree to participate on the IRB board will require formal online training.
-The training is a brief tutorial and will typically take 10 - 15 minutes to complete.
-I will email everyone a link to the tutorial in the future.
-IRB members must then complete the Training Verification Form and forward to the IRB Chair (myself) for recordkeeping purposes.
+IRB members must obtain a Training Verification Form and forward to the IRB Chair for recordkeeping purposes.

 Types of IRB Review